Need help with your essay?

 Call Veritas Prep at +1-310-295-2098 or click to

-Though the desired content is distributed differently between the first two responses this year, Essays 1 and 2 are still essentially concerned with discovering an applicant’s professional goals and reasons for pursuing an MBA from Stern.
-Meanwhile, Essay 3 retains the creative element of the application for another year, giving candidates a great deal of leeway in introducing themselves to the Stern community.
+Essay 1 is still essentially concerned with discovering an applicant’s professional goals and reasons for pursuing an MBA from Stern.
+Meanwhile, applicants may choose a strictly career-focused Option A for Essay 2 that reprises Stern’s directive to consider two professional paths; Option B of Essay 2 retains the creative element of the application, giving candidates a great deal of leeway in introducing themselves to the Stern community.

 Essay 1: Professional Aspirations (750 word maximum, double-spaced, 12-point font)